Modifying your cluster

 You can modify the following settings on the corresponding tab of the Edit Cluster page.

-Settings Tab Notes Cluster type Cluster Info You can't switch from a single-node cluster or a high-availability cluster to an extreme-high-availability cluster or vice versa.
+Settings Tab Notes Cluster type Cluster Info You can't switch from a single-node cluster or a high-availability cluster to a distributed high-availability cluster or vice versa.
 Number of replicas (for a high-availability cluster) Cluster Info — Cluster name and password Cluster Settings — Instance type Cluster Settings Changing the instance type can incur higher cloud infrastructure charges.
 Volume type Cluster Settings You can't switch between the io2 and io2 Block Express volume types in an AWS cluster.
 Volume properties Cluster Settings It can take up to six hours to tune IOPS or resize the disks of your cluster because AWS requires a cooldown period after volume modifications, as explained in Limitations.
 The volume properties are disabled and can't be modified while this is in progress.
 Networking type (public or private) Cluster Settings If you're using Azure and previously set up a private link and want to change to a public network, you must remove the private link resources before making the change.
-Nodes (for an extreme-high-availability cluster) Data Groups — Database configuration parameters DB Configuration If you're using faraway replicas, only a small subset of parameters are editable.
+Nodes (for a distributed high-availability cluster) Data Groups After you create your cluster, you can't change the number of data nodes.
+Database configuration parameters DB Configuration If you're using faraway replicas, only a small subset of parameters are editable.
 These parameters need to be modified in the replica when increased in the replica's source cluster.
 See Modify a faraway replica for details.
 Retention period for backups Additional Settings — Custom maintenance window Additional Settings Set or modify a maintenance window in which maintenance upgrades occur for the cluster.
 See Maintenance.
 Read-only workloads Additional Settings Enabling read-only workloads can incur higher cloud infrastructure charges.
 PgBouncer Additional Settings Enabling PgBouncer incurs additional infrastructure costs that depend on your cloud provider.
 See PgBouncer costs.
 Identity and Access Management (IAM) Authentication Additional Settings Turn on the ability to log in to Postgres using AWS IAM credentials.
 You must then run a command to add each user’s credentials to a role that uses IAM authentication in Postgres.
 See IAM authentication for Postgres.
+Superuser access Additional Settings Disabling the option removes superuser access for edb_admin, but any other superusers existing in the database retain their superuser privileges.

 Saving changes might require restarting the database.